mikiyukio/CFGA_CARS196_train/README.md

 ------------------------------------------
 download CARS196 dataset from https://ai.stanford.edu/~jkrause/cars/car_dataset.html

+after you've downloaded it, go **.\Stanford car dataset\car_ims** of the downloaded dataset, and creat a new folder named as 'cars_196'

 3:
 --------------------------------------------------------------------------------
 .\SCDA_cars_resnet50\files_cars196.py is the first procrdure you need to run.
 But before you run it, please change the following code exists in .\SCDA_cars_resnet50\files_cars196.py first.